-- The NextGen Bus Plan was adopted by the Metro Board in October 2020, and was implemented in three phases between December 2020 and December 2021. - The plan was designed to create a fast frequent, and reliable Metro bus system. - While the NextGen Bus Plan was fully implemented by the end of 2021, the national operator shortage required Metro to temporarily reduce service by 10% in February 2022 to stabilize service reliability. - Full restoration of NextGen Bus Plan service levels was completed in phases by December 2022. - Metro continued to operate the full NextGen bus service levels through 2023 with improved reliability thanks to full bus operator staffing that was achieved by August 2023.
+- The NextGen Bus Plan was adopted by the Metro Board in October 2020. - The NextGen Bus Plan was designed to be rolled out in two phases: Reconnect and Transit First - Reconnect is the initial phase set to restructure the existing network and was implemented over three implementation dates between December 2020 and December 2021. - The plan was designed to create a fast, frequent, and reliable Metro bus system.
+Transit First is an additional phase that maximizes the plan's effectiveness through strategic, quick-build capital investments to improve bus speeds, and direct saved revenue service hours to bus frequency improvements. - While the NextGen Bus Plan was fully implemented by the end of 2021, the national operator shortage required Metro to temporarily reduce service by 10% in February 2022 to stabilize service reliability. - Full restoration of NextGen Bus Plan service levels was completed in phases by December 2022. - Metro continued to operate the full NextGen bus service levels through 2023 into 2024 with improved reliability, thanks to full bus operator staffing, which was achieved by August 2023.